Default prior for negative-binomial shape parameter

 1 Introduction

-The current default prior in brms for negative-binomial shape parameter is gamma(0.01, 0.01).
-This strongly favoring smaller shape values.
-The purpose of this notebook is to present an alternative default prior.
+The default prior in brms for negative-binomial shape parameter used to be gamma(0.01, 0.01), which strongly favors smaller shape values.
+The purpose of this notebook was to present an alternative default prior.
+Based on this notebook the default prior in brms is now inv_gamm(.4,.3).

 2 Penalised complexity priors